 Even if you know you have a serious disability that prevents you from working, your claim for Social Security Disability benefits may still be denied.
 There are many reasons for the disapproval of disability claims, such as insufficient information or supporting documents with your application, or that the Social Security Administration (SSA) believes your disability is not one that qualifies for benefits.
+Many find this process frustrating and difficult on their own and ultimately decide to hire a Social Security disability lawyer on a contingency fee basis.

 No matter what the reason for your disability denial, the good news is that the initial denial is far from a final decision.
 There are many opportunities to appeal a denial, and many appeals are successful.
 This is especially true if you seek help from a highly experienced Social Security disability lawyer as soon as you receive a denial.